-I am also an active graduate and honours supervisor.
+I am available for graduate research supervision.
 Recent completions include:

 I was previously located at the University of Western Australia (UWA) where I wrote, taught and coordinated the following units: